 UGR - SRH

-ME UGR is offering for the academic course 2012/13 a double Master (double Diploma) with the SRH Hochschule Berlin in Germany.
-This double program is offered only to 5 students under a highly competitive basis.
+Master in Economics at University of Granada is offering for the academic course 2012/13 a double degree programme with the SRH Hochschule Berlin in Germany.
+This program is offered only to 5 students on a highly competitive basis.

-The structure of the double Master is as follows:
+The structure of the double degree programme is as follows:

-- (First academic course 2012/13): Selected students will take first, second, and third trimesters at Master en Economía (Master in Economics) UGR with a total of 52 credits except for the dissertation which w on’tbe presented until the end of the studies at SRH Berlin.
+- (First academic year 2012/13): Selected students will take first, second, and third trimesters on the Máster Universitario en Economía (Master in Economics) at the UGR with a total of 52 credits.
+This excludes the final dissertation on the home programme, which will not be submitted until the end of the studies at SRH Berlin.

-- (Second academic course 2013/14): Selected Students will move to Berlin on their own in September to take the second year of studies of the International Management Master Degree at SRH Hochschule Berlin.
+- (Second academic year 2013/14): Selected students will move to Berlinin September to undertake the second year of studies of the International Management Master Degree at SRH Hochschule Berlin.

-- September 2014: Selected students will present their Dissertation for the ME UGR.
+- September 2014: Selected students will present their final Dissertation for the ME UGR.

 - October 2014: Selected students will obtain both Diplomas: ME UGR and Master in International Management SRH Berlin.

-First year - October/June (ME UGR):
+First year - October/June (Master in Economics UGR)

-Second Year – Subjects to be taken by students coming from UGR ar SRH Berlin from September to June:
+Second Year – Subjects to be taken by students coming from UGR to SRH Berlin from September to June: